toggledbits/Sonos-Vera/README.md

 ## Configuring TTS (Text-to-Speech)

-As of this writing, the only reliably-working TTS services are [MaryTTS](http://mary.dfki.de/) and ResponsiveVoice, and the latter is potentially going away.
+> As of this writing, the only reliably-working TTS services are [MaryTTS](http://mary.dfki.de/) and Microsoft Azure Cognitive Services Voice (aka "Azure").
+ResponsiveVoice is not longer available or supported.

-If you are using any of the other services *successfully*, [please let us know](https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin):
+> If you are using any of the other services *successfully*, [please let us know](https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin):
-* GoogleTTS, which has long been the default, is now being restricted by Google and attempts to use it result in "suspicious activity" blocks from their servers pretty quickly--this is why it works for a while and then suddenly stops working.
+> * GoogleTTS, which has long been the default, is now being restricted by Google and attempts to use it result in "suspicious activity" blocks from their servers pretty quickly--this is why it works for a while and then suddenly stops working.
 To be fair to Google, it's because this "service" is actually borrowing a subfeature of Google Translate that was probably never intended to be used in this way (by us and many others, I'm sure), and Google has gotten wise to it.
 It's possible we may provide a replacement engine/service to Google's newer "official" TTS cloud service at some point (requires account/API registration), but at the moment, this GoogleTTS engine is basically dead and should not be used.
-* Both OSX and Microsoft engines are unknown, rumored to be dead.
+> * Both OSX and Microsoft engines are unknown, rumored to be dead.

+Before using the `Say` action, you must set up TTS on the Sonos System master device (Settings tab).
+There you will set the default engine and its parameters.
+You can configure multiple engines, and the settings will be saved for all engines configured.
+The default engine will be one selected when you hit save.
+So, for example, to configure both Mary and Azure, but have Azure as the default, select Mary, add its configuration values, the select Azure, input its configuration and then hit Save.
+Because Azure was the last selected engine, it will be the default engine.

 ### Special TTS Configuration for openLuup